Now Reading:

 After riding four jeepneys and a motorcycle (and taking a different route because of traffic), Panelo left an advice for commuters: “Ang punto ko lang dun, we are very creative people.
 When we’re confronted with a situation na hostile, we adjust.
 ‘Yan ang pagka-malikhain ng Pilipino,” he said in an interview, while on his third jeepney ride to the Malacañang.
 Weird flex, not okay.

-In this case, even though “resilience” is masked as “creativity,” it bears the same danger: Trivializing people’s daily suffering as something solvable by a change in mindset.
+In this case, even though “resilience” is masked as “creativity,” it bears the same danger: Trivializing people’s daily suffering as something solvable by a change in mindset

-In this case, even though “resilience” is masked as “creativity,” it bears the same danger: Trivializing people’s daily suffering as something solvable by a change in mindset.
+In this case, even though Filipino “resilience” is masked as “creativity,” it bears the same danger: Trivializing people’s daily suffering as something solvable by a change in mindset.
 If it were that easy, I’m sure the working class could have overcome the situation.
 And besides, how is one day of commuting enough to gauge the situation of those who do it every day—those who don’t see commuting as an experiment?

 It leaves no responsibility to the officials to do better

-Recently, Presidential spokesperson Harry Roque highlighted Filipinos’ resilience after finding out the latest SWS survey: 45.5 percent or 27.3 million Filipino adults are jobless right now.
+Recently, Presidential Spokesperson Harry Roque highlighted Filipinos’ resilience after finding out the latest SWS survey: 45.5 percent or 27.3 million Filipino adults are jobless right now.

 I’m still surprised at our resilience, at 45 percent pa lang po ang nawawalan ng trabaho.
 It could have been worse kasi nga po complete lockdown ang nangyayari sa atin,” he said.